How Does Hockey Scoring Work? Goals, Assists & NHL Points

 Goal Violations

-• High stick: If the puck is struck with a stick above the crossbar height before entering the net, the goal is disallowed.
+• High stick.
+Puck hit with a stick above the crossbar before the goal goes in.

 Player Points: Goals and Assists

-Here's where hockey confuses newcomers.
-"Points" in hockey don't mean goals.
-Points are an individual stat that combines goals and assists.
+This is where hockey throws newcomers off.
+"Points" in hockey aren't goals.
+Points are an individual stat that lumps goals and assists together.

-In the NHL, a player earns one point for a goal and one point for an assist.
-A player who scores 30 goals and records 50 assists has 80 points for the season.
+One point for a goal, one point for an assist.
+A player with 30 goals and 50 assists has 80 points for the season.
+That's it.

 Assists

-Up to two players can earn assists on a single goal:
+Up to two players can pick up an assist on a single goal:

-• Primary assist: The player who made the pass directly leading to the goal.
+• Primary assist — the player who made the pass that led directly to the goal.

 Hockey players battling for the puck

-A goal where all three players (scorer plus two assisters) each earn a point is common.
-Some goals have only one assist or none at all — a player who carries the puck end-to-end and scores gets an unassisted goal.
+So three players (the scorer plus two assisters) can each earn a point on the same goal.
+That's typical.
+Sometimes there's only one assist, or none — a player who carries the puck end-to-end and scores gets an unassisted goal, and those are the ones the highlight reels love.

 NHL Team Standings Points